python/devguide/documenting.rst

 Available :command:`make` targets are:

  * "html", which builds standalone HTML files for offline viewing.

+ * "htmlview", which builds the standalone HTML files and then opens a web browser to display them.

  * "htmlhelp", which builds HTML files and a HTML Help project file usable to convert them into a single Compiled HTML (.chm) file -- these are popular